matn7/Google-Platform-Notes/flashcard/Microservices.md

 ## What are Microservices?

-To understand microservices, lets imagine a bank called EazyBank.
+To understand microservices, lets imagine a bank called Bank.
 Typically, banks comprise various departments, including Accounts, Cards, and Loans.

 ## The Monolith.